 New Engine

-On the upside, if you have total failure, a complete engine fully built with guarantee are available and fitting involves 4 bolts, 2 electrical connectors, fuel line, throttle cable and crank pulley.
+On the upside, if you have a total failure, a complete engine fully built with a guarantee is available, and fitting involves four bolts, two electrical connectors, a fuel line, a throttle cable, and a crank pulley.

-B&S engines are a great quality unit, ready to go.
-Completed job will take less than two hours.
-Be mindful all engines are shipped without oil.
+B&S and Kohler’s engines are of great quality and ready to go.
+The completed job will take less than two hours.
+Be mindful that all engines are shipped without oil.

-Can you jump start a car with bad starter?
-A flat or bad battery is a more common fault than a bad starter.
-Try jump starting, if your mower starts, the battery needs attention.
-If the jump start doesn't work, investigate a faulty solenoid or starter motor.
+Can you jump-start a mower?
+A flat or bad battery is a more common fault than a starter.
+Try jump-starting; if your mower starts, the battery needs attention.
+If jump starting doesn’t work, investigate a faulty solenoid or starter.

 Can a bad alternator ruin a battery?
-Yes it can.
-An alternator has two main components, a voltage regulator, which monitors and controls battery charging, and the alternator whose function is to create voltage.
-Common problems include regulator failure which cooks the battery and alternator diode failure which depletes battery charge.
+A bad alternator can ruin a battery.
+Alternators have two main components.
+A voltage regulator that monitors and controls battery charging and the alternator whose job it is to create voltage.
+Common problems include a faulty regulator, which damages the battery, and alternator diode failure, which drains the battery.